 Mix sharp tailoring with casual fabrics like denim and cashmere (just keep waistbands roomy enough for multiple courses).

 Though compact, the bar’s combination of marble, mid-century lighting, ribbed glass shelves and sleek colour palette of moody grey and mimosa yellow hits that tricky sweet spot between timeless and trend-driven.
-Order the dessert-in-a-drink Tiramisu martini – made from Frangelico, Baileys, Kahlúa, espresso and cream – or, if you don’t think cream and cocktails should mix, choose from a list of Italian gins, beers, grappas and amaros, or sip an aperitivo cocktail, concocted from artisanal Italian bitters and vermouths.
+Order the dessert-in-a-drink chocolate and hazlenut martini – made from Frangelico, chocolate liquere, vodka and cream – or, if you don’t think cream and cocktails should mix, choose from a list of gins, beers, and wines or sip a barrel aged Negroni pre-dinner.
 The bar's open daily from noon to 11pm.

-An à la carte breakfast is served in the restaurant from 9am to 11.30am, but head to sister restaurant the Swan, a few doors down from the hotel, for the free continental breakfast.
+An à la carte breakfast is served in the restaurant from 9am to 11am, Wednesday to Sunday; on other days, head the Swan a few doors down from the hotel for the continental breakfast.
 An all-day menu is available in the restaurant from noon to 10pm.

 A rooms menu is available with drinks and bites.
 An in-room breakfast of homemade granola, yoghurt and fresh fruits is available daily.